uthcode/learntosolveit/source/python.rst

 are executed when running this program.

-wsgi
+WSGI
 ----

-It is easy to build a web application framework.
+It is easy to build a web application framework in Python.
 WSGI is Python PEP 333, the Web Server Gateway Interface.
 It's a a protocol for communicating with Python web applications.
 WSGI works by callbacks.

 The application provides a function which the server calls for each request:

 application(environ, start_response)